Poster Presentation Abstracts

 The abstract should describe innovative teaching approaches or the specific activities conducted by the students and must indicate how those changes affected student learning.
 Work described in the abstract must have been tested on students and assessment of the activity’s outcomes should be described.

 Abstracts are limited to 1850 characters (excluding spaces).
-Completed abstracts should be submitted by midnight PST on February 1, 2013 at the Abstract Submission Site - NOW CLOSED.
+Completed abstracts should be submitted by midnight PST on February 3, 2014 at the Abstract Submission Site.

 Examples of previously accepted abstracts may be found in last year's Journal of Microbiology & Biology Education.